-The maximum trailer tongue load must never exceed 150 lbs.
-(68 kg).
 The tongue load can be adjusted by proper distribution of the load in the trailer.
-Never load the trailer with more weight in the back than the front; approximately 60 percent of the trailer load should be in the front and approximately 40 percent in the rear.
+Never load the trailer with more weight in the back than in the front; approximately 60 percent of the trailer load should be in the front and approximately 40 percent in the rear.
 Also, distribute the load as evenly as possible on both the left and right sides.

-To check both GVWR and GAWR and to confirm that the total weight and weight distribution are within safe driving limits, you should have your vehicle and trailer weighed at a commercial weighing station.
 Be sure that all cargo is firmly secured to prevent a change in weight distribution while driving.

-■ Trailer hitches
+▼ Trailer hitches